salarMokhtariL/TA/LA.md

 ### Note 4 :
 The teaching files of the first session on the subject of class generalities and the introduction of Python and the data structure in Python were uploaded to the github

+### Note 5 :
+The first series of exercises were uploaded to GitHub and Quera